symbol/symbol-docs/source/api/serialization.rst

 Integration
 ***********

-Adding generated code to a SDK
+Adding generated code to an SDK
 ===============================

 After compiling all the schemas for a selected language, move the generated files to your ``model/transaction`` SDK folder.